linagora/openpaas-esn/doc/REST_community.md

 **Response JSON Object:**

-- An array of communities
+- An array of communities for the given domain.

 **Status Codes:**

 - 200 OK
+- 400 Bad Request
 - 401 Unauthorized.
 The user is not authenticated on the platform.

 **Request:**

-    GET /api/communities
+    GET /api/communities?domain_id=8292903883939282
     Accept: application/json
     Host: localhost:8080